OpenTechSchool/www.opentechschool.org/handbooks/learners_meetup.md

  * Provide a [mailing list] for all discussion related to learners meetups (https://groups.google.com/a/opentechschool.org/forum/?fromgroups#!forum/team.beginners-meetup).
 Every message posted here will need to mention the city it belongs to.
 E.g. "Amsterdam.
-Call for speakers for the upcoming learners meetup in May"
+Call for speakers for the upcoming Learners Meetup in May"

  * Promote that mailing list via our social media channels, spread it in our mailing list, user groups, and communities.